 San Francisco is one of the most popular tourist destinations in the United States.
 With its iconic Golden Gate Bridge, charming neighborhoods, and steep hills, there’s something for everyone in this vibrant city.
 Here are the best places to visit in San Francisco.

 This article will cover a list of the best places to visit in San Francisco, California.
 These destinations are popular among tourists and offer something for everyone.
-Some of the implications that the best places to visit in San Francisco could have on travelers include incredible views, charming neighborhoods, and steep hills.
+Some of the implications that the best places in San Francisco to visit could have on travelers include incredible views, charming neighborhoods, and steep hills.

 As one of the most beautiful cities in the United States, San Francisco gets a ton of visitors every year.
 There are the usual attractions that everyone tends to see in this city: the zoo, the Full House, and of course the world’s curviest street, Lombard Street.